 1. Code base

 Use one codebase, even when building cross-platform apps.
-Address the needs of specific devices with version controls.
+Address the needs of specific devices with Version control.

 Explicitly declare and isolate all dependencies.

 Don’t store config as constants in code.
-Design the app to read its config from the environment.
+Instead, design the app to read its config from the environment.